|

 every week.
 Better than carrying a gun in Tombstone.
 The targets don't shoot

+back.
 "Masterson" is in honourable memory of Bat Masterson who was in Tombstone

 with the Earps and went on to become a newspaperman.
 I was slightly embarrassed